frida/frida-website/_i18n/en/_docs/stalker.md

 have space, we write the values from the parameters into the entry and retard the `current_frame` pointer to point to it.

-This helper is used when *virtualizing* branch instructions.
+This helper is used when *virtualizing* call instructions.
 Virtualizing is the name given to the replacement of an instruction typically those relating to branching with a series of instructions which instead of executing the intended block allow stalker to manage the control-flow.
 Recall as our transformer walks